vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/provisionprereqs.rst

              ip link show

-In the event of a mismatch, edit the file ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using the vi editor for RHEL/Rocky Linux clusters.
+In the event of a mismatch, edit the file ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using the vi editor for RHEL clusters.

 * When discovering nodes via a mapping file, all target nodes should be set up in PXE mode before running the playbook.